-We love when brides give their ‘maids freedom to choose mismatched dresses for the big day.
-Dresses of different colors and hues go beyond a trendy wedding choice—they’re an awesome way t0 determine your wedding color palette.
+We love when brides give their bridesmaids the freedom to choose mismatched dresses for the big day.
+Dresses of different colors and hues go beyond a trendy wedding choice—they’re an awesome way to determine your wedding color palette.
 Not sure where to start with the mixing and matching of colors?
 We’ve got you.
-In this article you will find 13 of our favorite mismatched bridesmaid dress color palettes inspired by real Junebug weddings.
+We’re rounding up 13 of our favorite mismatched bridesmaid dress color palettes inspired by real Junebug weddings.
 Whether you love neutrals, airy pastels, rich tones, or a mixture of them all, there’s plenty to be inspired by in these fashionable color choices.

 Tips for Styling Mismatched Bridesmaids Dresses:

 - Go to your local paint store and pick out a few swatches of colors you like.
 Then, give them to your bridesmaids as examples of the colors you’re going for